sacooper01/Group6/README.md

-# Group6 - AI in Agriculture
+# Group 6 - AI in Agriculture